Maitreya444/Legal-Case-Analyser/README.md

    Outcome:
    Link:

-   We've used concepts of regular expressions, NLP, sentence scores, NLTK, language tools and LLM models.
+   We've used concepts of regular expressions, NLP, sentence scores, NLTK, NER, language tools and LLM models.

 3. Google Drive upload :
    Used Google Drive API to automate the upload of summarised files to the solicitors' cloud storage.